History > The Great Terror

 The Great Terror - 1936 to 1938

 The Great Terror was punctuated by three elaborately staged show trials of former high-ranking Communists.
-In July-August 1936 Lev Kamenev, Grigorii Zinoviev, and fourteen others were convicted of having organized a Trotskyite-Zinovievite terrorist center that allegedly had been formed in 1932 and was held responsible for the assassination of Sergei Kirov in December 1934.
+In July-August 1936, Lev Kamenev, Grigorii Zinoviev, and fourteen others were convicted of having organized a Trotskyite-Zinovievite terrorist center that allegedly had been formed in 1932 and was held responsible for the assassination of Sergei Kirov in December 1934.
 Still dissatisfied with the efforts of the police to investigate and liquidate such nefarious plots, Stalin replaced Genrikh Yagoda with Yezhov as head of the NKVD in September 1936.
-A second show trial followed in January 1937 with Yuri Pyatakov and other leading figures in the industrialization drive as the chief defendants.
+A second show trial followed in January 1937, with Yuri Pyatakov and other leading figures in the industrialization drive as the chief defendants.
 At a plenary session of the party's Central Committee in February-March 1937, Nikolai Bukharin and Alexsei Rykov, the most prominent party members associated with the so-called Rightist deviation of the late 1920s and early 1930s, were accused of having collaborated with the Trotskyite-Zinovievite terrorists as well as with foreign intelligence agencies.
-They along with Yagoda and others eventually were tried, convicted, and sentenced to death in March 1938.
+They, along with Yagoda and others, were eventually tried, convicted, and sentenced to death in March 1938.

 What had begun as bloody retribution against the defeated political opposition developed as a self-induced pathology within the body politic.
 Its psychic consequences among the survivors were long-lasting and incalculable.

 Soviet arrests during the Great Terror disproportionately targeted ethnic nationalities in contrast to Russians and Ukrainians.
 From 1936 to 1938, 75,331 ethnic Germans were arrested.
-The percentage of arrested that were ethnically German was 662.5% more than their proportion of the Soviet population as a whole.
+The percentage of arrests that were ethnically German was 662.5% more than their proportion of the Soviet population as a whole.

 What had begun as bloody retribution against the defeated political opposition developed as a self-induced pathology within the body politic.
 Its psychic consequences among the survivors were long-lasting and incalculable.

 Soviet arrests during the Great Terror disproportionately targeted ethnic nationalities in contrast to Russians and Ukrainians.
 From 1936 to 1938, 75,331 ethnic Germans were arrested.
-The percentage of arrested that were ethnically German was 662.5% more than their proportion of the Soviet population as a whole.
+The percentage of arrests that were ethnically German was 662.5% more than their proportion of the Soviet population as a whole.

 Sources

 Krieger, Viktor.
-Bundesbuerger russlanddeutscher Herkunft: Historische Schluesselerfahrungen und kollektives Gedaechtnis.
+"Bundesbuerger russlanddeutscher Herkunft: Historische Schluesselerfahrungen und kollektives Gedaechtnis."
 Lit Verlag; Muenster, 2013), table no. 1, p.
 151.

 Siegelbaum, Lewis.
 "1936: The Great Terror."
 The Great Terror.
 Web.
 25 Dec.
 2014.